phaer/nixos-android-builder/README.md

 # NixOS Android Builder

-This repository contains a Proof-of-Concept Nix flake setup to build NixOS images that boot into memory while keeping state in a persitent `/var/` partition, which is expanded on first boot..
+This repository contains a Proof-of-Concept Nix flake setup to build NixOS images that boot into memory while keeping state in a persistent `/var/lib` partition.
+That partition will be expanded and (re-)encrypted with a ephemeral key on each boot.
+No state is persisted between boots by default.

 It's not hardnened by default.
 To the contrary: It includes a single account `users` that is automatically logged in on `tty1` and `ttyS0` and has password-less sudo permission and a persistent home in `/var/lib/build`.